-Westnet’s acquisition by iiNet in 2008 saw the merger of two like-minded service providers, with a similar focus on great service and consumer advocacy.
-Today, following iiNet’s takeover by TPG, Westnet remains an independent brand, offering either ADSL, cable or National Broadband Network (NBN) connections, so we’ve reviewed their offers to see where you can find the best deal.
+Westnet’s acquisition by iiNet in 2008 saw the merger of two seemingly like-minded service providers, with a similar focus on great service and consumer advocacy.
+Today, following iiNet’s takeover by TPG, Westnet remains an independent brand, offering either ADSL2+ or Naked DSL connections, as well as plans on the National Broadband Network (NBN).
+Canstar Blue has reviewed Westnet’s broadband plans across all connection types to see where you could find the best deal.

 Westnet’s ADSL plans